-So if you’re an outdoor enthusiast, you’ve come to the right place!
+If you’re an outdoor enthusiast, you’ve come to the right place!
 Flowing creeks, stocked lakes, and the mighty Hudson River make this area one of the top fly fishing destinations around.
-Dutchess County is the perfect place to drift a fly or cast your bait or lure.
+Dutchess County is the perfect place to drift a fly or cast your bait or lure in shimmering waters.
 Before you go, don’t forget to obtain your fishing license—it’s a New York State requirement for anyone 16-years of age or older.
 More information on obtaining a fishing license can be found here.

-Sprout Creek – Running through the towns of Lagrange and East Fishkill, among others, Sprout Creek is a public fishing stream with brown trout and brook trout present.
+Running through the towns of Lagrange and East Fishkill, among others, Sprout Creek is a public fishing stream with brown trout and brook trout present.
 The DEC stocks this creek with 6,000 brown trout annually and there is also some contribution to the fishery by wild brown trout.
 All this makes this creek a lot of fun to fish!
 Bring your hiking shoes because you can walk for miles along this stream.
-You can find more information about this great creek at http://www.dec.ny.gov/docs/fish_marine_pdf/pfrsproutck.pdf
+You can find more information about this great creek here.

-Stissing Pond – This pond is a known spot to catch largemouth bass using live bait or your favorite soft baits.
+This Pine Plains pond is a known spot to fish using live bait or your favorite soft baits.
 The pond is 70-acres and is accessible by small rowboat, canoe or kayak.
-Stissing Pond has good weed-lines and drop-offs, giving anglers the opportunity to apply a variety of their favorite techniques to catch fish.
-More info: http://www.dec.ny.gov/outdoor/60924.html
+Stissing Pond has good weed-lines and drop-offs, giving anglers the opportunity to apply a variety of their favorite techniques to catch perch, bluegills and largemouth bass.
+More info.

 Nestled in a corner of bucolic Beekman, Sylvan Lake is a prime fishing spot for the avid angler.
 This lake has been known to produce trout exceeding 8 pounds and some bragging sized largemouth bass, along with a variety of other species.
 The DEC stocks this lake with 1,700 brown trout annually.
 Sylvan Lake is accessible by boat, but no gas motors are permitted.
 Crystal-clear waters pose a fun challenge for even the most experienced bass fishers.
 Learn more.

-Ten Mile River – Running along Route 22 in the Towns of Dover and Amenia, the Ten Mile River offers breathtaking fishing spots.
+Running along Route 22 in the Towns of Dover and Amenia, the Ten Mile River offers breathtaking fishing spots.
 In addition, the nearby Wassaic and Webatuck Creeks are incredibly popular Public Fishing Streams.
-They all are quality cold-water streams that contain wild brown trout.
-The Ten Mile River is stocked annually with 9,000 brown trout.
+They all are quality cold-water streams that contain wild brown trout—the Ten Mile River is stocked annually with over 9,000.
+More info.

 These are amazing fishing areas located in the eastern part of Dutchess County near the Connecticut border.
 Don’t be afraid to stay the whole day and fish until you can’t anymore!
 Then, head into town and dig into fresh farm-to-table fare.
 Browse our restaurant listings for top eateries in Eastern Dutchess.

-Wappinger Creek – Wappinger Creek is the largest stream in Dutchess County, running 41.7 miles from Thompson Pond in Pine Plains to the Hudson River in New Hamburg.
+Wappinger Creek is the largest stream in Dutchess County, running 41.7 miles from Thompson Pond in Pine Plains to the Hudson River in New Hamburg.
 This creek is stocked with 12,000 brown trout and 2,000 rainbow trout each year.
-This is a good creek for the beginner angler.
+If you’re just starting out, this destination is perfect for novice anglers.
 This DEC map shows the public fishing rights maps for the length of the creek.
 In addition, there are several fishing spots along the creek that are easily accessible from town parks (including Bower Park, Stanford Recreation and Helen Aldrich park.)

-Wappingers Lake – Wappingers Lake is a shallow impoundment of the Wappingers Creek.
-This 75-acre lake has a good amount of vegetation and provides opportunities for largemouth bass and chain pickerel.
-The best time to fish here is early morning along the edges of the lake.
+Wappingers Lake is a shallow impoundment of the Wappingers Creek.
+This 75-acre lake has a good amount of vegetation and provides opportunities for hooking largemouth bass and chain pickerel.
+The best time to fish here is first thing in the morning, along the edges of the lake.
 Of course, few things compare to spending a day out on the lake.
 Rent a boat from The Lake House, a nearby bait and tackle shop that’s over 70 years old.
-In fact, there’s a small boat launch is available on the south shore off of Spring St in the village of Wappingers.
-More info: http://www.dec.ny.gov/outdoor/60950.html
+In fact, there’s a small boat launch available on the south shore off of Spring St in the Village of Wappingers.
+Learn more.

-Rudd Pond – Rudd Pond is located in the northeast part of Dutchess County just 2-miles north of Millerton on County Route 62.
+Rudd Pond is located in the northeast part of Dutchess County just 2-miles north of Millerton on County Route 62.
 It has easy access, an abundance of largemouth bass and chain pickerel and is surrounded by state park land.
-This area is part of the larger Taconic State Park at Rudd Pond Area and camping and hiking is also available - https://parks.ny.gov/parks/141/details.aspx.
+This area is part of the larger Taconic State Park at Rudd Pond Area and camping and hiking is also available.
 This is a perfect place to enjoy a weekend or overnight outdoor getaway!
-More info: http://www.dec.ny.gov/outdoor/60937.html
+More info.

-Ferncliff Forest – This 200-acre forest preserve located in Rhinebeck is a great spot for casting a reel into their stocked pond.
+This 200-acre forest preserve located in Rhinebeck is a great spot for casting a reel into their stocked pond.
 In addition to fishing, one of the main draws about Ferncliff Forest is the breathtaking views from the fire tower.
 Finish up your day by taking a short hike to the top.
 More info.
 Then, head into town for a well-earned meal at one of Rhinebeck’s eclectic eateries.